Bottle Feeding your Baby

 What should I know about breast milk?

-You can still give your baby breast milk even if you choose to bottle feed him.
-The American Academy of Pediatrics (AAP) encourages breast milk as the only source of nutrition for your baby during his first 6 months.
-They do not recommend that you add other foods to your baby's diet until he is 6 months old.
-They encourage you to give your baby breast milk until he is at least 1 year old.
+The American Academy of Pediatrics (AAP) encourages breast milk as the only source of nutrition for your baby during his or her first 6 months.
+They do not recommend that you add other foods to your baby's diet until he or she is 6 months old.
+They encourage you to give your baby breast milk until he or she is at least 1 year old.

 - Breast milk has the right amount of nutrients (protein, fats, carbohydrates, vitamins, minerals) and water your baby needs.
 Breast milk also has antibodies that formula does not have.
 Antibodies help prevent your baby from getting sick.